 - Triplet Falls, up in the cool temperate rainforest of the Otway Ranges is the prettiest waterfall around.
 Hopetoun and Beauchamp Falls are worth a visit too.

 - Melba Gully – just past Lavers Hill, along the top of the Otway Ranges.
 Another super little rainforest walk and famous for glow worms at night.

-- Aire River West has a budget friendly camping area.
+- Aire River West has a budget-friendly camping area.
 Close to the beach and off the beaten track a little.
-It used to be free, but greedy government run management now charge a fee for camping.
+It used to be free, but greedy government-run management now charges a fee for camping.
 Not too much, but still a shame that all the free sites have been ruined to an extent.